justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 If all went well, then you'll reboot to Arch Linux<br />
 For username, type: `root` <br />
-then enter your password from earlier and type in the following:

 Again, to connect to the internet, use `iwd` as opposed to `netctl`.